 The galleries and outdoor exhibit areas tell the 200-plus year history of the U S Army Medical Department, in war and peace, emphasizing subjects such as battlefield medicine, the chain of patient evacuation, the evolution of the 8 different corps that compose the Army Medical Department and the evolution of equipment, medical care and treatment from 1775 to the present day.

 The buildings are in the "Spanish Revival" architectural style, with mission tile roofs and fountain courts, in keeping with the historic buildings at Fort Sam Houston.
 Large stone medallions representing the seals of the six commissioned corps, enlisted corps, and civilian corps decorate the facade.

 Visiting the Museum

-The U.S. Army Medical Department (AMEDD) Museum is a Federal Government facility that is free and open to the public.
-We are open 6 days a week (Monday through Saturday) 10 - 4.
+The U.S. Army Medical Department (AMEDD) Museum is a Federal Government facility that is free and open to all JBSA personnel, students, residents, and their families.

 Please note that the museum does not determine what the base entry requirements are.
 We are also not informed when access procedures change.
 Visiting the JBSA website is the most certain way to get the latest base entrance requirements.

 The museum experience is self-guided.
 Museum docents provide guided tours to Soldiers going through medical training at Fort Sam Houston.
 At present there are no established public tour times, and group tours should be coordinated in advance, although they are also self-guided.

 A frequently asked question is “How long does it take to go through your museum?”
 The answer varies greatly depending on the visitors’ level of interest in Army Medicine.
 Most visitors should plan to spend at least 1 ½ hours.
 Visitors who have a great interest in the subject matter have spent over 4 hours in the museum exhibit galleries and outdoor exhibit areas.